TrilonIO/aspnetcore-angular-universal/README.md

 > PRs always welcome!

+- Update to use npm [ngAspnetCoreEngine](https://github.com/angular/universal/pull/682) (still need to tweak a few things there)
 - Fix old README to match new project
 - Add Redux back in
 - Add Bootstrap with SCSS